spatial-life/spatial-worm/README_motivations.md

 Agent exhibits a behaviour of like and dislike and may be selective about the data it wants to learn.

+Does boredome creates curiosity?
+Curiosity is an essential motive.

 ## What a Spatial / geometric problem may involve